spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-dynamic.md

 12. Click on the **Validate** button.
 Palette will display a validation status message.
 If the validation status message indicates a success, proceed to the next step.
 If the validation status message indicates an error, you must review the error message and verify the configurations you have provided.

 13. Click on the **Create** button.
 This step completes configuring and adding a backup location using the STS authentication method.
-In this backup location, you can store the backup of clusters and workspaces in the current project scope.

 # Validate